Gexkill/sweng2/CI/src/index.md

 > There is one context per "web application" per Java Virtual Machine.
 (A "web application" is a collection of servlets and content installed under a specific subset of the server's URL namespace such as `/catalog` and possibly installed via a `.war` file.)
 > In the case of a web application marked as "distributed" in its deployment descriptor, there will be one context instance for each virtual machine.
 In this situation, the context cannot be used as a location to share global information (because the information will not be truly global).
 Use an external resource like a database instead.

-## Usages
+##3.2.
+Usages

 ![Usages][usages]

 It is used in a lot of classes.
-In particularly it is used as private property in catalina core classes.
+It is particularly used as private property in catalina core classes.
-For example we see that it is used by *ApplicationContext* that uses it to add everything, such as new servlet (*addServlet* on line *672* of *ApplicationContext*).
+For example we see that it is used by *ApplicationContext* that uses it to add everything, such as new servlets (*addServlet* on line *672* of *ApplicationContext*).
 **N.B.** there is only one instance of *StandardContext* inside *ApplicationContext*: 'one context per "web application"'

-## Role
+##3.3.
+Role

 Usages and javadoc suggest us that this class is very important because it can be seen as the standard "manager" of apache tomacat catalina (that is a servlets server).
 In fact this class belongs to an host implementation (that uses it to manage all features inserted at high level) and it contains the servlets.
 In fact in the *context pattern* (Contextual Information) we have a main class context that contains the main information, in this case it contains the servlets, and it refers or allows to modify the requests or responses via interceptors (in fact it extends *ContainerBase*).